 Stock Up On Energy Snacks!

 Finally, be prepared with a snack and some cold water when you kid comes home.
 Their bodies have worked hard, and they’ve most likely been yelling and screaming cheering their camp mates on, and they need sustenance to acclimate back to your quiet home.
 In our home, we use this as an opportunity to connect with our kids and talk about their days.
 It’s a wonderful way to bond.

 Chin up, it’s summer time!
 I hope these tips on how to prepare your child for summer camp are helpful to you.
+Summer camps are a great way to prevent summer learning slide.
 What kind of summer camp is your child attending?